Nan227/HW-Wireframe/README.md

 # HW-Wireframe

 This is my first HTML and CSS project.
 I had learned how to design the HTML frames from the beginning.
-How to use a flow in each frames-box to work in order.
+How to use a flow in each frames-box to work in order to fix in the frame.
 Fun try!

 # Screenshot
 ![](pic.png)